UCDavisLibrary/fin-ucd-lib-deployment/README.md

 Additionally this repository defines:
   - `fin-ucd-lib-server-impl` Extends `fin-ucd-lib-server` registering IIIF, Tesseract and CAS services.
 Adds fin env tags for all containers used in build.

 *Note: When deploying to production always use respository version tags in deployment definition (config.sh).
-However when deploying to development environments which change rapidly as bugs are fixed and features are added, it is ok to used branches in the deployments definition.
+However when deploying to development environments which change rapidly as bugs are fixed and features are added, it is ok to use branches in the deployments definition.
 When branches are used and new images are built, the latest versions for these branches will be pulled for the build.
 You can kick off dev builds with the ```submit.sh``` script to create images without changing the deployment definition.

 # Creating New Deployment Images